-- (1) An accredited person that proposes to become the sponsor of a person that has, or proposes to apply for, sponsored accreditation must: - (a) undertake due diligence to ensure that the proposed affiliate is a suitable person for that role; and - (b) provide any appropriate assistance or training in technical and compliance matters. - (2) The sponsor of an affiliate must: - (a) continue to provide any appropriate assistance or training in technical and compliance matters; and - (b) take reasonable steps to ensure that the affiliate complies with its obligations as an accredited person.
+- (ii) includes requirements and activities relating to the following matters as they relate to information security: - (A) due diligence prior to establishing new relationships or contracts; and - (B) annual review and assurance activities; and - (C) reporting requirements; and - (b) provide the person with any appropriate assistance or training in technical and compliance matters relating to Schedule 2. - (2) The sponsor of an affiliate must: - (a) maintain the management framework and manage its relationship with the affiliate in accordance with it; and - (b) continue to provide any appropriate assistance or training in such technical and compliance matters; and - (c) take reasonable steps to ensure that the affiliate, as an accredited person, complies with its obligations under Schedule 2.